sumanthgubbala/sensor_drivers/README.md

 **Changes:**

-- `Open a terminal`: Run this command below and look for your USB ACM device, then note down the ID (like ttyACM0)
+- `Open a terminal`: Run this command below and look for your `USB ACM device`, then note down the ID (like `ttyACM0`) - This shows live system messages so you can see when your GPS device gets plugged in

 ```bash
 dmesg --follow
 ```

- - `Open yaml file`:   Change the device parameter to match your USB ACM device (ex: /dev/ttyACM0)
+ - `Open yaml file`:   Change the device parameter to match your USB ACM device (ex: `/dev/ttyACM0`)

 ```yaml
 device: /dev/ttyACM0  # Enter the device path from dmesg output